visl/demo/README.md

 JDK 1.8
 Maven 3.0+

+1.Checkout source code, cd into project folder.
-You can run the application from command line from project home folder using ./mvnw spring-boot:run.
+2.You can run the application from command line using ./mvnw spring-boot:run.

 Or you can build the JAR file with ./mvnw clean package.
-Then you can run the JAR file: java -jar target/gs-serving-web-content-0.1.0.jar
+Then you can run the JAR file: java -jar target/demo-0.0.1-SNAPSHOT.jar

 ##Test the App